NxPKG/khulnasoft-docs/content/style-guide/grammar/parts-of-speech/capitalization.md

   <tr>
     <td>Enterprise, enterprise</td>
     <td>ent, ENT</td>
-    <td>Capitalized - Refers to the official Cloudflare <b>Enterprise</b> Plan or a customer on the <b>Enterprise</b> plan.
+    <td>Capitalized - Refers to the official Khulnasoft <b>Enterprise</b> Plan or a customer on the <b>Enterprise</b> plan.
 Sentence-case - All Enterprise customers are enterprise companies, but not all enterprises are Enterprise customers. </td>
   </tr>
   <tr>
     <td>Internet</td>